Glossary of Formal Languages and Compilation

 Mildly context-sensitive

-Class of languages satisfying Joshi’s criteria: contains CFLs, captures cross-serial dependencies, is semilinear, and allows polynomial parsing.
+A class of languages satisfying Joshi’s criteria: contains CFLs, captures cross-serial dependencies, is semilinear, and allows polynomial parsing.

 → See L9